Almoped/fqview/README.md

 # FqView
 FqView is an application I use to learn Rust programming.
-The main purpose is to quickly be able to view images by pre-loading them into video memory.
+The main purpose is to quickly view images by pre-loading them into video memory and have the GPU preform any scaling.
 It can browse into archives to load images.
 It uses Speedy2D to upload images as OpenGL textures.

 ![fq2](https://github.com/user-attachments/assets/59e835b9-4e77-4b14-9e72-d7122203502f)